George Clooney And Amal’s Babies Are On The Way: Here’s How They’re Preparing

 The media broke the news that Amal is pregnant back in February, and George Clooney’s long-time pal Matt Damon later confirmed the news.
 But Clooney is confident that he’ll do a good job with their twin babies.

-What Amal won’t let George Clooney name their twins ???? https://t.co/Nq60gvf67G pic.twitter.com/nXHko3ZLiv
+What Amal won’t let George Clooney name their twins???? https://t.co/Nq60gvf67G pic.twitter.com/nXHko3ZLiv

 — People Magazine (@people) March 29, 2017

 Saying that he has mastered the art of “swaddling,” George Clooney says he knows exactly what to expect from parenthood.
-And while one can only imagine how George Clooney has managed to master swaddling if he hasn’t had kids, the Suburbicon star joked that diapers will soon become an important part of his life, but “not for the kids,” for him!
+And while one can only imagine how George Clooney has managed to master swaddling if he hasn’t had kids, the Suburbicon star joked that diapers would soon become an important part of his life, but “not for the kids,” for him!

 Friends of George Clooney and his pregnant wife Amal are very supportive of the actor’s upcoming fatherhood.
 And they don’t even doubt that Clooney will make a great father even though he’ll have to handle the upbringing of two babies, not just one!